hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 # Install Kubeless #

-As you see, your Kubernetes cluster based on Minikube is started now or will be available shortly.
-Verify it's ready for your use:
+As you see, your Kubernetes cluster is started.
+Verify it's ready for your use.

-`minikube version && minikube status`{{execute}}
+`kubectl version && kubectl cluster-info && kubectl get nodes`{{execute}}

+Verify the Kubernetes cluster is empty.

+`kubectl get deployments,pods,services`{{execute}}

+The [Helm](https://helm.sh/) package manager used for installing applications on Kubernetes is also available.

+`helm version`{{execute}}

 ## Install Kubeless Controller ##

-Helm is a package manager for Kubernetes and is initialized and ready.

-`helm version`{{execute}}

 A common Helm _chart_ is predefined for installing _Kubeless_.
 Normally, popular charts appear in the [curated Helm chart repository](https://github.com/kubernetes/charts) and there are plans to move Kubeless there.
 For now, this `repo add` command will allow Helm to find the Kubeless chart: